scottlab/ALEC/README.md

 The script was developed with Python 2.7.

-For additional information on the development and validation of ALEC with the CYP2D6 gene, see below reference.
-Qiao W and Yang Y, et al. Hum Mutat.
+For additional information on the development and validation of ALEC with the CYP2D6 gene, see reference: Qiao W and Yang Y, et al. Hum Mutat.
 2016 Mar;37(3):315-23. doi: 10.1002/humu.22936.
 Epub 2015 Dec 18.

 A manuscript detailing and evaluating the functionality of ALEC is currently in preparation.